SivanDoveh/LLaVA-ICL/README.md

 --episodes_path {path to FS single dataset (CUB/flowers/cars/...)} \
 --model-path {model_path} --output_file 'output_file_name.json'
 ```
-2. During the research process, we found a huge performance gap in models when the order of the answers changed. so we evaluate both orders with and without "--reverse_order" and average the results
+2. During the research process, we found a huge performance gap in models when the order of the answers changed. so we evaluate both orders with and without "--reverse_order" and average the results.
+To run the reverse order run this line:
 ```bash
 python llava/eval/ICL_model_vqa_FS.py --reverse_order --question_prompt '{question_prompts}' \
 --episodes_path {path to FS single dataset (CUB/flowers/cars/...)} \
 --model-path {model_path} --output_file 'output_file_name.json'
 ```

-EXAMPLE for running evaluation on our FS-ICL CUB dataset:
+- EXAMPLE for running evaluation on our FS-ICL CUB dataset:
 ```bash
 python llava/eval/ICL_model_vqa_FS.py --question_prompt 'What is the type of the bird in the image?' \
 --episodes_path './FS_pkls/CUB_2way_1shot_episodes.pkl' \